-In 19th century the Japanese Emperor sends a gift pony to the US President.
-The pony is stolen and ransomed by Indians.
-Sheriff Gideon aided by an inept Japanese servant who believes he is a true Samurai offers to deliver the ransom money.
+In the 19th century, when the Japanese Emperor sends a gift pony to the US President it gets stolen and ransomed by Indians but Sheriff Gideon aided by an inept Japanese servant offers to deliver the ransom.

 6 of 7 people found this review helpful.

 Was this review helpful to you?